YashRaj787/Linux-for-DevOps/README.md

-### In this folder, all my handwritten notes and best ever detailed notes are available, which I created while studying these Linux commands.
-This folder cover all the command's usage, their examples and my own tasks (questions) that are practiced that helped me a lot to understand file viewing and manipulation in Linux effectively.
+This repository contains my personal Linux notes which is a mix of what I learned while studying with improvements I made along the way.
+First drafted while learning with ChatGPT and then carefully edited, reorganized, and polished by me.

+I’ve refined these notes to make them easy to read and useful as a reference, especially for beginners or anyone getting into DevOps.

+I’ll keep updating them as I learn new commands and improve my understanding.

+Thankyou!
 Have fun:)